-- 1 Introduction to the Mount Everest Base Camp Trek
+- Everest Base Camp Trek Guide – All Questions Answered

-- 2 Everest Base Camp Tours – To Trek in a Group or Solo?
+- Everest Base Camp Tours – Trek in a Group or Solo?

-- 6 Top Four Tips to Complete the Trek to Everest Base Camp
+- Top Tips to Complete the Trek to Everest Base Camp

-- 7 What to Pack for Everest Base Camp Trekking
+- Preparing and Packing for Everest Base Camp Trekking

-- 8 Still thinking about Trekking to Everest Base Camp?
+- Thinking About Trekking to Everest Base Camp?
 Do it!

-It’s one of the hardest physical and mental challenges I have ever faced in my life but one that, upon reaching Base Camp, became one of my proudest moments.
+It’s one of the hardest physical and mental challenges I have ever faced in my life.
+Yet, it was one that, upon reaching Base Camp and looking up towards the clouds wrapping the top of Everest, became one of my proudest moments.

 How Long is the Trek to Everest Base Camp?

 Typically, the trek to Everest Base Camp takes 12 days to complete on a 130km round-trip.
 It takes eight days to get to Base Camp and four days to get back down, broken down overall into nine days of long trekking and three short trekking acclimatisation days.